LeetLLM

 The simplest approach[6]

 ALiBi (Attention with Linear Biases) doesn't modify embeddings at all.
-Instead, it subtracts a linear bias directly from attention scores that increases with token distance:
+Instead, it adds a head-specific linear bias directly to attention scores:

 Head slopes